Business Visitor Visa UK From Ireland

 • Will not live in the UK for extended periods, including frequent or successive visits, longer than six months and will not make the UK your main residence

-• Are genuinely seeking to travel to the UK for the business purposes permitted by business visa and won’t undertake any prohibited activities laid out by immigration authorities
+• Are genuinely seeking to travel to the UK for the business purposes permitted by business visitor visa and won’t undertake any prohibited activities laid out by immigration authorities

 • Prove you have sufficient money to cover all reasonable costs in relation to your visit without accessing the public funds